Xinyi-Ding/Scolarly-Net/Documents/Design.md

 By fulfilling these requirements, the project aims to empower users to extract valuable insights from the academic paper dataset, fostering a deeper understanding of authorship relationships and research trends.

+## Technology Stack

+### Back-End

+#### Python

+We considered using Python for the back-end development of the project.
+It has extensive support for third-party libraries and good data manipulation and analysis capabilities.
+The third-party libraries of Python include a large number of data manipulation and analysis tools, such as pandas, NumPy, and spaCy.
+Besides that, it also supports interfaces and libraries for a wide range of databases, such as MySQLdb, py2neo, and pymongo.
+In addition, Python can be used for machine learning tasks, which can be used to integrate machine learning models, such as NLP, into projects to capture information from articles in the future.

+#### Database

+Based on the database requirements in this procject, we mainly consider the following database options.

+1. SQL Database:\
+MySQL is a relational database where data is organized in tables, each consisting of rows and columns.
+Data is stored in a structured manner in MySQL, with each table having predefined columns and data types.
+Relationships between tables can be established through primary keys and foreign keys to achieve data consistency and integrity.

+2. NoSQL Database:\
+MongoDB is a document-oriented NoSQL database where data is organized as documents and stored in a JSON-style format.
+A document is a dynamic structure that can contain different fields, with no predefined primary and foreign keys.
+MongoDB's document structure makes querying and creating entity data in articles more flexible.

+3. Graph Database:\
+Neo4j is a graphical database where data is organized in the form of nodes and relationships, which can be used to represent relationships between authors and references between articles.
+Each node and relationship can have properties that can be used to store additional metadata.
+The main features of a graph database are the ability to quickly traverse and query relationships, as well as perform complex graph analysis, such as constructing author networks.

+### Interface

+#### FastAPI

+FastAPI is a fast and high performance web framework.
+It utilizes Python's type hints to enhence the code clarity and maintainability.
+It also automatically generates documentation for the APIs, which can improve development efficiency and APIs testability.
+In addition, FastAPI supports asynchronous programming, which means that it can provide high performance on applications that have a high volume of data processing or require fast responses.
+Furthermore, it can easily integrate with a variety of powerful libraries for Python, enabling flexible development of complex web applications.
+The website for FastAPI is here: https://fastapi.tiangolo.com.